Commercial Truck Liability Accident Insurance Basics

 - Non-trucking Liability.
 Also known as “bobtail” or “deadhead” insurance, this commercial truck liability insurance specifically covers your truck when it is parked, stored, unloaded and you are not working.

 - Occupational and Accidental Injury.
 This can be specifically added to other types of policies and is used mostly by independent drivers who operate their own vehicles.
 This coverage will pay for both medical and living expenses, so effectively guaranteeing the driver an income, if they are injured while on the job.
 Consider this the “workman’s compensation” package for the independent trucker.

 Other types of policies are also available, so this is clearly a widely diversified and potentially complicated area.
 However, it’s one which must be attended to before any trucker gets behind the wheel, because the plain facts are that truck drivers are statistically more likely than other drivers to be involved in both multi-vehicle and fatal accidents.

 The large majority of truckers are skilled, professional drivers who take their livelihood seriously and are genuinely concerned with the safety of other road users.
 However, accidents still happen, and if you’ve been injured in an incident involving a commercial trucker, you may be wondering how to take the next step.
-Because of the complexity of the types of insurance policies and companies that may be involved, you should contact a qualified and experienced Oregon commercial truck accident lawyer for advice.
+Because of the complexity of the types of insurance policies and companies that may be involved, you should contact a qualified and experienced Portland truck accident lawyer for advice.
 Your consultation is free, and you will be able to get valuable information regarding the procedures you need to follow to make a claim against the truck driver’s insurance company.
 You can also find out about the amount of compensation you are likely to receive in the event of making a claim.